expressive-symposium/expressive-symposium.github.io/2025/venue.md

 </figure>

 ---
-## Travel to London Film Museum
+## Travel to BFI Southbank

-To reach the London Film Museum from Heathrow Airport (LHR), you have several convenient options:
+To reach BFI Southbank (London SE1 8XT) from Heathrow Airport (LHR), you have several convenient options:

 1. By Tube (London Underground):
     * Take the Piccadilly Line from Heathrow Airport towards Central London.
     * Change at Green Park to the Jubilee Line and travel towards Waterloo.
-    * From Waterloo Station, it’s about a 10-minute walk to the London Film Museum.
+    * From Waterloo Station, it’s about a 5-minute walk to BFI Southbank.
 This journey takes approximately 50-60 minutes.

 2. By Train:
     * Take the Heathrow Express from Heathrow Airport to Paddington Station (15 minutes).
     * From Paddington, take the Bakerloo Line (Underground) to Waterloo.
-    * Walk to the London Film Museum from Waterloo Station.
+    * Walk to BFI Southbank from Waterloo Station.
 This option takes around 40-50 minutes.

 3. By Taxi:
     * Taxis are available from Heathrow.
-The journey to the London Film Museum takes around 30-45 minutes, depending on traffic.
+The journey to BFI Southbank takes around 30-45 minutes, depending on traffic.

 4. By Bus:
-    * You can take the National Express or a local bus service from Heathrow to Central London, then use the Tube or a taxi to reach the museum.
+    * You can take the National Express or a local bus service from Heathrow to Central London, then use the Tube or a taxi to reach BFI Southbank.

-Each of these options offers a convenient way to get from Heathrow Airport to the London Film Museum, with the Tube being the most cost-effective and the taxi being the most direct.
+Each of these options provides a convenient way to travel from Heathrow Airport to BFI Southbank, with the Tube being the most cost-effective and the taxi being the most direct.

 ---
 ## Accommodation